 Understanding Shotgun Cartridges

 Shotgun cartridges, often referred to simply as “shells,” consist of a plastic or paper casing filled with multiple pellets (shot) or a single projectile (slug).
 They come in various gauges, with 12-gauge and 20-gauge being the most common, indicating the diameter of the shotgun’s bore.
+However since the Tungsten Super Shot has grown in popularity so has the use of 410 and 28 gauges.

 Types of Shotgun Cartridges